THE YACHT

 Anchoring and mooring

-60 and 45 lbs.
-CQR-anchors are ready for immediate use in own fittings at the stem head, either one of them connects to 65 meters of 12 mm calibrated chain operated by a Lofrans Falcon T 1000 electrical windlass, which has a rope drum in addition to the chain gypsy.
+60 and 45 lbs CQR-anchors are ready for immediate use in their own fittings at the stem head, either one of them connects to 65 meters of 12 mm calibrated chain operated by a Lofrans Falcon T 1000 electric windlass, which has a rope drum in addition to the chain gypsy.
 Next to the bow rollers we have an outlet for the pressure deck wash hose to be able to wash the chain when retrieving it from muddy bottoms.
-We also have two 40 lbs.
-Danforth anchors, one stowed in the forepeak and the other ready for use in it’s own fitting at poop deck.
-There is one 5 meters length of chain for use with anchor rode.
+We also have two 45 lbs Danforth anchors, one stowed in the forepeak and the other ready for use in its own fitting at poop deck.
+There is one 5 meters and one 8 metres length of chain for use with anchor rode.
 At the foot of the mizzen is a rope coil, which can be operated by a winch handle, provided with 100 metres of 16 mm rope, ready for immediate use.
-In addition there are one extra 100 meters of braided 16 mm line, two 40 meters 16 mm lines, four 20 meters 16 mm lines with thimbles, two 20 mm thimble mooring lines with stainless steel suspenders and chain and PVC tubing for chafe protection, eight fenders, three stainless steel buoy hooks, two boat hooks.
-In addition to the anchor light at the main masthead there is a second anchor light with a daylight photocell switch at the mizzen masthead.
-This light can be left turned on if we are away from the boat over night when anchored.
-Finally there are two extra, movable anchor lights to be used at deck level in crowded harbors, one for connection to a 12 V outlet and one with a 6 V battery and photocell daylight switch.
+In addition there are one extra 100 meters of braided 16 mm line, two 40 meters 16 mm lines, four 20 meters 16 mm lines with thimbles, two 20 mm thimble mooring lines with stainless steel suspenders and chain and PVC tubing for chafe protection, ten fenders, three stainless steel buoy hooks, two boat hooks.
+In addition to the anchor light at the main masthead there is a second anchor light at the mizzen masthead.
+Finally there are two extra 12V, mobile anchor lights to be used at deck level in crowded harbors - one is LED, the other halogen.

 Miscellaneous

-Caribé RIB 10 ft dinghy with 15 hp Suzuki 4 stroke outboard
+Hypalon double floor 3,1m RIB dinghy (February 2012) with 15 hp Suzuki 4 stroke outboard (2006)

 Kayak

-Viking 6 persons' ocean life raft
+Viking 6-person ocean life raft

 Safety equipment exceeding RORC / IOR requirements